fengtan/ldap-explorer/README.md

   - explain how to reveal the logs (logger output channel)
   - explain pre-commit, also explain how to disable it (rm .git/precommitfoobar) ; explain how to run it on all files (not just those staged to be committed)
   - explain how to run autotests
+  - mention that support paging i.e. all items show up even if more than 1,000 children (common limit enforce by many LDAP servers)
 - metadata
   - license (in package.json and in README.md)
   - make sure the repo URL listed in package.json is correct